Mark Neeld

+As of 2025, Neeld is CEO of Geelong United Basketball while also coaching the South Barwon Football Club in the Geelong Football League.

 Playing career

 Geelong

 Neeld, originally from St Joseph's Football Club, started his football career with Geelong.
 He spent four seasons with Geelong and had his only full season in 1991, when he played 21 games, three of which were finals.
-Used on both ends of the ground, as both a defender and forward, he kicked three goals in the semi final against Hawthorn and two goals in Geelong's preliminary final loss to West Coast.
+Used on both ends of the ground, as both a defender and forward, he kicked three goals in the semi-final against Hawthorn and two goals in Geelong's preliminary final loss to West Coast.
 Neeld played for Geelong Football Club from 1990 until 1993 for a total of 48 games and kicked a total of 17 goals.

 Richmond

 In 1994, Neeld joined Richmond after being traded for the 38th pick of the draft, which Geelong used to recruit David Innella.
 He retired at the 1996 AFL season.
 Neeld played for Richmond Football Club from 1994 until 1996 for a total of 26 games and kicked 16 goals.

 Coaching career

-Shortly after his retirement as an Australian Rules Football player, he was appointed the new head coach of the Ocean Grove Football Club in the Bellarine Football League, taking over from Brendan McCartney (who had won four premierships in the previous six years, and later coached the Western Bulldogs).
+Shortly after his retirement as an Australian rules football player, he was appointed the new head coach of the Ocean Grove Football Club in the Bellarine Football League, taking over from Brendan McCartney (who had won four premierships in the previous six years, and later coached the Western Bulldogs).
 As coach of Ocean Grove, Neeld steered the club to a further four successive premierships from 2000 to 2003.
-He then moved to the higher level Geelong Football League, for a two-year term as coach of perennial finalist, and his junior club, St.Joseph's Football Club.
+He then moved to the higher level Geelong Football League, for a two-year term as coach of perennial finalist, and his junior club, St Joseph's Football Club.
 After an unsuccessful initial season in 2004, he left with a year remaining on his contract, and spent the next three years as the Western Jets senior coach in the TAC Cup.